tharunganapathi/FLT-Installation-Error-A-version-of-FLT-is-already-installed-on-this-machine/README.md

-In this video, I have explained how to fix the installation error when it shows "A version of FLT is already installed on this machine".
+Here, I have explained how to fix the installation error when it shows "A version of FLT is already installed on this machine".
 This method will work for all FLT problems, when you delete those registry files in "Registry Editor"

 1. open registry editor by going to run command (Win+R)